myboyhood/myboyhood.github.io/_pages/about.md

 - ## Flexible Towed Aerial Robot System for Stable X-ray Inspection of Power Lines

   We design a flexible towed aerial robot system for stable X ray inspection of power lines.
 This project has been successfully appiled in State Grid of China.

+  **This work has been accepted by IEEE International Conference on Robotics and Biomimetics 2023**
   <iframe height=406 width=720 src="../images/Video-A-Flexible-Towed-Aerial-Robot-System-for-Stable-X-ray-Inspection-of-Power-Lines-compressed.mp4">

 ---